 - Of the 76 full GRCs, 52 were granted to people becoming legally female and 24 were granted to people becoming legally male

-Full details can be found in chapter 5 of the report at on the Ministry of Justice website by clicking here
+Full details can be found in chapter 5 of the report at on the Ministry of Justice website: Tribunals and Gender Recognition Certificate Statistics Quarterly July to September 2015 (PDF).

 It has been noticed that the serial numbers on new certificates are larger than the number of certificates issued.
 The GRC’s originally started at serial number 000101 but a few certificates were destroyed.
 The same serial sequence is also used for the overseas certificates.
 Interim Certificates have a separate sequence again starting at 000101.